sashirestela/simple-openai/README.md

 System.out.println(chatResponse.firstContent());
 ```
 #### Chat Completion Service with Functions
-This funcionality empowers the Chat Completion service to solve specific problems to our context.
-In this example we are setting three functions and we are entering a prompt that will require to call one of them (the function Product).
-For setting functions we are using additional classes which implements the interface _Functional_.
-Those classes define a property by each function argument, annotating them to describe them and each class must override the _execute_ method with function's logic:
+This functionality empowers the Chat Completion service to solve specific problems to our context.
+In this example we are setting three functions and we are entering a prompt that will require to call one of them (the function ```product```).
+For setting functions we are using additional classes which implements the interface ```Functional```.
+Those classes define a field by each function argument, annotating them to describe them and each class must override the ```execute``` method with the function's logic.
+Note that we are using the ```FunctionExecutor``` utility class to enroll the functions and to execute the function selected by the ```openai.chatCompletions()``` calling:
 ```java
 public void demoCallChatWithFunctions() {
     FunctionExecutor functionExecutor = new FunctionExecutor();